 Isabel's oncology massage approach especially integrates both Western and Eastern modalities of bodywork in order to address the symptoms and side-effects of both treatments and disease.

 Isabel Adkins is considered an expert in the field of Oncology Massage.
-She has been a keynote speaker at the UC Davis Cancer Center forums on complementary medicine and she was a presenter at the first and second Oncology Massage Healing Summits in 2007 and 2010.
-She will again present at the upcoming 2013 Summit and offer a post conference workshop "Understanding and Supporting Energy Depletion with Eastern Bodywork".
+She has been a keynote speaker at the UC Davis Cancer Center forums on complementary medicine and she was a presenter at the first and second Oncology Massage Healing Summits in 2007, 2010 and 2013.
 Isabel collaborated on the second edition of Medicine Hands, released in January 2007, with a chapter on an Eastern approach to strengthening the body during cancer treatment and disease.

-Isabel is the primary instructor for the 300-hour certification program in Oncology Massage at the Massage Therapy Institute in Davis, California (the only state certified Oncology Massage training program in California).
+Isabel developed the 300-hour certification program in Oncology Massage at the Massage Therapy Institute in Davis, California (the only state certified Oncology Massage training program in California).
 She directed and supervised the Oncology Massage Program at Sierra Nevada Memorial Hospital.

 Isabel’s original studies were in adult education, psychology and art therapy.
 As she developed an interest for hands-on therapies, she studied Ayurvedic Massage, Reflexology, Shiatsu and Acupressure.
 As a bodyworker, her initial clients were adults with learning disabilities and women with a history of medically unexplained infertility and miscarrige.
 Later, her two main areas of focus became Oncology and Post Traumatic Stress Disorder (PTSD) related to combat.